-The CMER Work Plan consists of 99 projects (including multiple phases of a given project) covering a range of topics related to the forest practices rules.
+The CMER Work Plan consists of 94 projects (including multiple phases of a given project) covering a range of topics related to the forest practices rules.
 See Appendix A: CMER Projects, Objectives, and Targets for a listing of projects.
 These projects are at various stages of development or completion.
-Approximately 36 projects are complete and 17 projects are ongoing (i.e., undergoing study design development or currently being implemented or reviewed).
+Approximately 36 projects are complete and 24 projects are ongoing or to be initiated (i.e., undergoing study design development or currently being implemented or reviewed).
 The work plan is organized in a hierarchical format consisting of rule groups, programs, and projects.

-3.1 FOREST PRACTICES RULE GROUPS
+FOREST PRACTICES RULE GROUPS 3.1